splunk/prompteng-devs/01-course/module-02-fundamentals/README.md

 ### Learning Objectives
 By completing this module, you will be able to:

-- ✅ Apply six core prompt engineering techniques to real coding scenarios
+- ✅ Apply eight core prompt engineering techniques to real coding scenarios
-- ✅ Transform vague requests into specific, actionable prompts
-- ✅ Structure complex multi-file refactoring tasks systematically
-- ✅ Guide AI assistants through systematic code analysis
 - ✅ Write clear instructions with specific constraints and requirements
-- ✅ Use role prompting to leverage specialized engineering expertise
+- ✅ Use role prompting to transform AI into specialized domain experts
-- ✅ Organize complex inputs using delimiters and structured formatting
+- ✅ Organize complex inputs using XML delimiters and structured formatting
+- ✅ Teach AI your preferred styles using few-shot examples
-- ✅ Implement step-by-step reasoning for systematic problem-solving
+- ✅ Implement chain-of-thought reasoning for systematic problem-solving
-- ✅ Provide examples and reference text to improve AI accuracy
+- ✅ Ground AI responses in reference texts with proper citations
+- ✅ Break complex tasks into sequential workflows using prompt chaining
+- ✅ Create evaluation rubrics and self-critique loops with LLM-as-Judge
+- ✅ Separate reasoning from clean final outputs using inner monologue

 ### Getting Started